 Mannose receptor (CD206) is expressed on the surface of macrophages.
 Li et al (2016) developed 18F-labeled mannan, and found high uptake in atherosclerotic lesions in mice, as well as in macrophage-rich organs in healthy rats.

-Peripheral artery disease affects most commonly the legs, which causes claudication, a walking-induced pain, leading to sedentary lifestyle, and can lead to critical limb ischemia (CLI) with rest pain, non-healing ulcers and infection, and high risk of limb amputation; exercise training can improve muscle blood flow and oxygenation PAD patients during physical activity (Baker et al., 2017).
-Several imaging methods for PAD are available (Cattaneo et al., 2018).
+Peripheral artery disease affects most commonly the legs, which causes claudication, a walking-induced pain, leading to sedentary lifestyle, and can lead to critical limb ischemia (CLI) with rest pain, non-healing ulcers and infection, and high risk of limb amputation.
+Revascularization therapy is not effective in all CLI patients, possibly due to microvascular dysfunction.
+Exercise training can improve muscle blood flow and oxygenation PAD patients during physical activity (Baker et al., 2017).

 An early study conducted with labelled microspheres suggested that PAD patients and healthy subjects cannot be separated by muscle perfusion at rest (Rhodes et al., 1973).
 Using PET and [15O]O2 and [15O]CO2 inhalation techniques, Clyne et al. (1979) reported that perfusion was reduced and oxygen extraction increased in the limb with claudication, and normalized after iliac endarterectomy.
 Depairon et al (1988a and 1988b) noticed small differences in PAD patients and normal subjects, mainly in the distribution of [15O]CO2 and [15O]O2 uptake.
 After exercise, perfusion and oxygen consumption stays higher in PAD leg (Depairon et al., 1988c; Depairon & Zicot, 1996).
-Keenan et al. (1995) did not find any difference in mid-thigh and mid-calf muscle perfusion between symptomatic and asymptomatic leg with [15O]H2O PET, and Burchert et al (1997) found no difference in perfusion between patient and control groups at rest.
+In subjects with neurogenic claudication (possibly with also PAD) Keenan et al (1995) did not find any difference in mid-thigh and mid-calf muscle perfusion between symptomatic and asymptomatic leg with [15O]H2O PET.
+Burchert et al (1997) found no difference in perfusion between patient and control groups at rest.
 Scremin et al. (2010) reported that perfusion during exercise was lower in the ischemia subjects and could be used when deciding the level of amputation.
 T2*-weighted MR signal changes during exercise may also separate PAD and control group (Li et al., 2017).

 Dieter RS, Dieter RA Jr, Dieter RA III (eds.): Peripheral Arterial Disease.
 McGraw-Hill, 2009.
 ISBN: 978-0-07-164120-3.